yu-i-i/overleaf-cep/README.md

 <summary><h3>LDAP Authentication</h3></summary>

 Internally, Overleaf LDAP uses the [passport-ldapauth](https://github.com/vesse/passport-ldapauth) library.
 Most of these configuration options are passed through to the `server` config object which is used to configure `passport-ldapauth`.
 If you are having issues configuring LDAP, it is worth reading the README for `passport-ldapauth` to understand the configuration it expects.

+When using Local and LDAP authentication methods, a user enters a `username` and `password` in the login form.
+If LDAP authentication is enabled, it is attempted first:

+1. An LDAP user is searched for in the LDAP directory using the filter defined by `OVERLEAF_LDAP_SEARCH_FILTER` and authenticated.
+2. If authentication is successful, the Overleaf users database is checked for a user with the primary email address that matches the email address of the authenticated LDAP user:
+   - If a matching user is found, the `hashedPassword` field for this user is deleted (if it exists).
+This ensures that the user can only log in via LDAP authentication in the future.
+   - If no matching user is found, a new Overleaf user is created using the email, first name, and last name retrieved from the LDAP server.
+3. If LDAP authentication fails or is unsuccessful, local authentication is attempted.

 #### Environment Variables